Academic Expectations and Responsibilities

 Learn what study techniques work for you personally.
 Plan adequate time for studying class material (a useful estimate is at least 3 hours of extracurricular work per lecture hour).
 Set aside extra time to complete big assignments, such as term papers or presentations.
 Expect to have material covered at a much faster pace than in high school.
 Additionally, expect that the pace and difficulty of material will increase as a student progresses from 100-level to 400-level courses.

 As a student, it is your responsibility to come prepared to each and every class.
 This includes completing reading, problem-solving or other assignments prior to the lecture.
 This also means coming to class mentally prepared, being awake and attentive, and taking useful notes.

 Attend office hours regularly and get to know your instructors.
 Frequent the Edwin H. Mookini Library and become familiar with all library services and resources such as reserve materials, article databases, and the extensive book collections (both print and e-books).
 Be aware of your academic performance throughout the semester, and should you need additional help, advising and tutoring services are available.

 Become engaged in your own education.
 It is your responsibility to ask questions when you don’t fully understand course material, and to seek additional help if needed.

-You have a responsibility to familiarize yourself with and adhere to the tenets of the UHH Student Conduct Code.
+You have a responsibility to familiarize yourself with and adhere to the tenets of the UH Hilo Student Conduct Code.
 Violations of the Code (e.g. academic dishonesty, disruptive behavior, personal threats) are subject to disciplinary procedures that may include expulsion from the University.